timruiterkamp/meesterproef-1819/product-biography.md

 - Tsc as a Typescript compiler

 Most of this week I was busy with learning to write GraphQL queries and integrating Typescript in it.

+As I was mostly focussing on the back-end of the application, we made a decision together that we would use BEM and SCSS to provide a coding guideline throughout our application.
+The reason we wanted some guidelines is because during CSS to the Rescue we felt that it provided a great structure and would be very useful when working in teams.

 ## Feedback from designers